Are personal injury settlements taxable?

-- Compensatory awards for injuries, emotional distress and property loss: Do not report them as income.
+- Compensatory awards for physical injuries, emotional distress and property loss: Do not report them as income.

 - Interest earned on your settlements: Report it as income.

-Since a taxable settlement is considered income, the amount the IRS will tax you will vary depending on the amount you were awarded and the taxable income bracket you're in.
+Since a taxable settlement is considered income, the amount the Internal Service Revenue or IRS will tax you will vary depending on the amount you were awarded and the taxable income bracket you're in.

 If your settlement is taxable and you're working with a law firm, they are required to issue you a 1099-MISC form with your settlement reported as part of "other income."

 Keep in mind that if you're working with a lawyer on a taxable personal injury settlement, the attorney fees will also be considered part of the award.
 This means you will also be taxed for the portion of the settlement that goes to your personal injury lawyer.